Applying to Bachelor's and Master's degree programmes

 Studyinfo.fi – the national higher education application system in Finland

-The application period for the Laurea bachelor's and master’s degree programmes in English will take place in January 9th - 24th 2018.
+The next application period for the Laurea bachelor's and master’s degree programmes in English will take place in January 9th - 23rd 2019.

 Students of the Laurea’s degree programmes conducted in English are selected through the Finnish national application system for higher education www.studyinfo.fi .
 The online application form is open during the application period and closes on the last application day at 15:00.
 Applicants can apply to a maximum of six degree programmes in Finland using just one application form.
 The student admissions for Universities of Applied Sciences (UAS) follow the national selection criteria decided on yearly by the UAS for the joint national application.